 Commercial content | New Customers Only | 18+

 Stayers’ Hurdle odds are very changeable, especially after major prep races such as the Cleeve Hurdle.
-As of now, this is how they stack up for the 2021 renewal.
-All Cheltenham betting odds and offers are also available in this guide.
+As of now, this is how they stack up for the 2022 renewal.
+All Cheltenham odds are also available in this guide.

 Stayers’ Hurdle Tips

-For 2021, Stayers’ Hurdle tips are a matter of great debate.
-Already Paisley Park and Thyme Hill have had a couple of huge battles.
+For 2022, Stayers’ Hurdle tips are a matter of great debate.
+Several believe that last year’s winner Flooring Porter will be hard to beat, but Paisley Park and Thyme Hill might have something to say about that.
 Sire Du Berlais is not out of the reckoning either.
-The two main Stayers’ Hurdle Cheltenham contenders are not in much doubt though.
+The two main Stayers’ Hurdle Cheltenham contenders are not in much doubt, though.

-But for bad luck in running, Thyme Hill would likely have proven his trainer Philip Hobbs’ suspicions correct that he was the best novice hurdler in training in last year’s Albert Bartlett.
+But for bad luck in running, Thyme Hill would likely have proven his trainer Philip Hobbs’ suspicions correct that he was the best novice hurdler in training in the Albert Bartlett in 2020.